-It is heartbreaking to know that though this book was dedicated to Queen Catherine Parr, who remarried after the death of King Henry VIII, died after giving birth to her only daughter Mary in 1548.
+It is heartbreaking to know that even though this book was dedicated to Queen Catherine Parr, who remarried after the death of King Henry VIII, she died after giving birth to her only daughter Mary in 1548.
 It is believed she died of childbed fever.
-Maybe the placenta was being stubborn, and on the advice of this book, the midwife decided to just leave it in to “putrefy” and so get flushed out naturally.
+Maybe the placenta was being stubborn, and on the advice of this book, the midwife decided to just leave it in to “putrifye” and so get flushed out naturally.

 There is a table of contents, with page (or folio) numbers, a new innovation for books.
 The chapter titles give an idea of their contents.